Analysis of the Dynamics and Topology Dependencies of Small Perturbations in Electric Transmission Grids: Electric Power Transmission Grid Models

 \section{Electric Power Transmission Grid Models}

-Authors in \cite{watts_strogatz} proposed a model that interpolates between a lattice and a random graph based on a rewiring probability $p$ for each edge.
-For a certain range of $p$, there is a coexistence of small Average Path Length, $V(p)$, and high Average Clustering Coefficient, $C(p)$, forming the Small-world network, which mimics many real-world networks that contain small average path lengths, but also have unusually large clustering coefficients \cite{barabasi}.
-The Average Path Length is defined as: $V= \frac{1}{N(N-1)}\sum_{i,j}l_{ij}$, where $l_{ij}$ is the shortest distance between node $i$ and $j$ for an undirected graph, and the sum runs over all $i$-$j$ combinations.
-The Clustering Coefficient ($CC$) measures how nodes tend to cluster together by analyzing how neighbors (one link separation) of a given node $i$ are connected among themselves.
-Mathematically, $CC_i= \frac{h_i}{\frac{1}{2}(d_i)(d_i-1)}$, where $h_i$ is the number of links shared among the $d_i$ neighbors of $i$.
-The Average Clustering Coefficient is the $CC$ averaged over all nodes, $C= \frac{1}{N}\sum_i CC_i$.
+Authors in \cite{watts_strogatz} proposed a model that interpolates between a lattice and a random graph based on $p$.
+For a certain range of $p$, there is a coexistence of small average Path Length, $l_{avg}(p)$, and high average Clustering Coefficient, $C_{avg}(p)$, forming the Small-world network, which mimics many real-world networks that contain small average path lengths, but also have unusually large clustering coefficients \cite{barabasi}.
+The average Path Length is defined as $l_{avg}(p)= \frac{1}{N(N-1)}\sum_{i,j}l_{ij}$.
+The Clustering Coefficient is a ratio between the actual number of edges among the neighbors of node $i$ and the number of edges that would exist if those neighbors were fully connected among themselves.
+Mathematically, $C_i= \frac{h_i}{\frac{1}{2}(d_i)(d_i-1)}$.
+The average Clustering Coefficient is simply $C_{avg}(p)= \frac{1}{N}\sum_i C_i$.

-A rewiring probability $p=1$ generates a Random network, which may not be necessarily similar to the Erd\"os-R\' enyi random network commonly referred to in the literature.
-To be more precise, despite similar clustering coefficients and average path lengths, a Watts-Strogatz network with $p=1$ is not identical to an Erd\"os-R\' enyi random network with same size and same mean degree $d_{avg}$, since for example, the Watts-Strogatz algorithm does not allow nodes to exist with degree smaller than $\frac{d_{avg}}{2}$, whereas Erd\"os-R\' enyi does \cite{brenton}.
+A $p=1$ generates a Random network, which may not be necessarily similar to the Erd\"os-R\' enyi random network commonly referred to in the literature.
+To be more precise, despite similar clustering coefficients and average path lengths, a Watts-Strogatz network with $p=1$ is not identical to an Erd\"os-R\' enyi random network with same size and same $d_{avg}$, since for example, the Watts-Strogatz algorithm does not allow nodes to exist with degree smaller than $\frac{d_{avg}}{2}$, whereas Erd\"os-R\' enyi does \cite{brenton}.

 Here, we study Small-world and Random networks.
-Firstly, there is a considerable amount of transmission grids that present similar characteristics to the former: Sweden, Finland, Norway, part of Denmark, U.S Western States, Shanghai, Italy, France, Spain \cite{cuadra} and Northern China \cite{hu}.
+Firstly, there is a considerable amount of transmission grids that present similar characteristics to the former: Sweden, Finland, Norway, part of Denmark, U.S. Western States, Shanghai, Italy, France, Spain \cite{cuadra} and Northern China \cite{hu}.
 Secondly, Small-world networks have economical and structural feasible features for electricity distribution in smart grids, as proven by using real data from the Dutch power grid \cite{pagani}.
 On the other hand, Random networks are proven to be more robust than multiple networks against intentional attacks \cite{cuadra}, which makes their inclusion also important for our study.